-You want to take your business from “we’re doing something online because that’s what people do” to ” we generate a lot more revenue online”?
-Sounds like your next logical step should be to create a content strategy for SEO.
-Let me show you how I, as a content SEO consultant, develop this kind of strategy for my clients.
+You want to take your business from “we’re doing something online because that’s what companies need to do” to “we generate a lot of revenue online”?
+Sounds like your next logical step is creating a content strategy for SEO.
+Let me show you how I develop this kind of strategy for my clients as a content SEO consultant.

 Content Marketing + SEO = Content Strategy for SEO